Investor Elliott puts pressure on GSK leadership

 “Our analysis suggests that GSK has an opportunity to generate up to 45% upside in its share price in the lead-up to its full separation, and much more in the years beyond,” Elliott said.

-It also urged GSK to look at a full sale of the consumer health business, a joint venture with Pfizer (PFE.N), should the opportunity arise.
+It also urged GSK to look at a full sale of the consumer health business, a joint venture with Pfizer, should the opportunity arise.

 “Any strategic opportunity for the sale of CH (consumer health) should be diligently pursued and accompanied by a clear plan for how GSK will use the proceeds,” Elliott said.